Fresh Perspectives on Harmful Speech Online

 Such messages, as well as communications far more sinister, can be considered harmful speech.
 A recent Pew study found that 4 in 10 Americans have experienced online harassment and 66 percent have witnessed it.
 With such a high prevalence, harmful speech begs to be better understood in our increasingly online world.

-Today the Harmful Speech Online project at the Berkman Klein Center is pleased to introduce a collection of short essays authored by members of the Center’s diverse intellectual community that seeks to illuminate fresh perspectives on harmful speech online, as well as new approaches to dealing with its occurrence and discouraging it in the first place.
+Today the Harmful Speech Online project at the Berkman Klein Center is pleased to introduce a collection of short essays authored by members of the Center’s diverse intellectual community.
+It seeks to illuminate fresh perspectives on harmful speech online, as well as new approaches to dealing with its occurrence and discouraging it in the first place.
 After placing an open call to our community for pieces on this subject, we were thrilled by the amount of interest and the breadth of topics contributors offered.
 Essays explore the inherent problems of responding to harmful speech online, offer international perspectives on the matter, and discuss a variety of approaches, interventions, and solutions to evaluate and pursue.